wellyshen/react-cool-starter/README.md

 Just write Redux actions and stores as normal (read the [Redux](https://redux.js.org/) document if you are new).
 The starter using [axios](https://github.com/mzabriskie/axios) as the data fetcher, it's quite simple and easy to use.
 If the action creator is asynchronous then it will return a Promise (or a Promise.all) in the inner function.

-Register the action(s) in `./src/routes.tsx`, which have to be called from server-sdie:
+Register the action(s) in `./src/routes.tsx`, which have to be called from server-side:

 ```js
 // ...